 Geography Curriculum Intent Statement

-Our vision is to provide an engaging and enriching curriculum that gives students the opportunity to discover some of the greatest issues facing the planet, through the lens of continental case studies whilst supporting students to develop Geographical understanding of physical processes, human impacts and skills.
-Geography is a fantastic subject with extraordinary educational potential for informing future Global Citizens and helping to shape the future of our planet.
+Our vision is to provide an engaging and enriching key stage 3 curriculum that gives students the opportunity to discover some of the greatest issues facing the world, through the lens of continental case studies whilst supporting students to develop Geographical understanding of physical processes, human impacts and skills.
+This will help students to develop a love for their planet, and its’ inhabitants and their unique and diverse cultures.
 The subject challenges pupils with ‘real world’ issues from the local to the global.
 These can literally change the way we see the world, for example, the meaning of place, the significance of scale (local, regional, national, international, global), sustainable development, interdependence and diversity.

-A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people, that will remain with them for the rest of their lives, empowering students to ‘Think Like Geographers’ and asking questions about their planet and how their actions can impact their future.
-Teaching will equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes to enable students to live out their understanding.
+A high-quality Geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives, empowering students to ‘Think Like Geographers’ questioning their planet and how their actions can impact our future.
+Teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes to enable students to live out their understanding.
 Through greater cultural awareness and challenging misconceptions about our world, students develop their identity through critical thinking and subsequently model inclusive values and attitudes.